Cybioses: art, critique & technology

 Short summary:

-Please consider submitting an abstract or an artistic submission to our winter symposium called:”Cultures of creativity and critique: life, information and the state of the art”.
+Please consider submitting an abstract or an artistic submission to our summer symposium called:

 There will be space for talks, installations and performances.
-There will be an evening event, with space for improvisation and participants are encouraged to contribute.
+There will be excursions, cultural events, and there is a dedicated children circle.

 Feel free to contact us if you are wondering how you would fit in and please send a short letter about your contribution and a bio to eric.deibel@nsuweb.org.
 It would be appreciated if you can “cc” the other coordinators: georgios.diapoulis@chalmers.se, and talya.deibel@maastrichtuniversity.nl.